 In financial markets, traders use Technical Analysis to measure supply and demand.
 Technical analysis utilizes mathematical formulas to analyze overall changes in prices.

-For the most part, traders will use technical analysis to measure whether a stock or currency is undervalued, overvalued, or whether its momentum is building, which could possibly cause a sharp change in prices.
+Traders will use technical analysis to measure whether a stock or currency is undervalued, overvalued, or whether its momentum is building, which could cause a sharp change in prices.

 Key indicators and chart patterns used by traders: